laurakond/Stitch-Art-Guides-pp4/TESTING.md

   }
     ```
     - However, this makes the whole calendar view jump.
-    - To avoid the jumping of the calendar, I decided to used Bootstrap Tooltips as it was one of the options noted in the Full Calendar documentation.
+    - To avoid the jumping of the calendar, I decided to use Bootstrap Tooltips as it was one of the options noted in the Full Calendar documentation.

 **Alert error messages**
-- When testing the application, I noticed that error alerts does not have any styling to them.
+- When testing the application, I noticed that error alerts do not have any styling to them.
 I found a useful [Stackoverflow thread](https://stackoverflow.com/questions/52565366/messages-error-not-formatting-correctly-but-success-does) that explained why it was not styled.
     - I have taken the suggested styling options from there to start with:
     ```
     .alert-error {